 But the $3,295 question remains.
 I’ve never tried the standard Peloton Bike, but for comparison’s sake, here are the main differences between the Bike and the Bike+:

 - The Bike+ touchscreen is two inches larger (24 inches versus 22 inches)

 - The Bike+ touchscreen rotates (useful if you’re interested in exploring the hundreds of non-bike classes in Peloton’s repertoire; though you could just as easily use your phone or tablet for this)

 - The Bike+ has auto-follow resistance (meaning you can program it to follow the recommended resistance level throughout the class)

 - The Bike+ easily syncs with an Apple Watch so you can track your workout

-In my experience, the only truly useful Bike+ feature was auto-follow resistance, which ensures you’re not coasting when you should have the resistance cranked.
-That aside, the added features weren’t worth the added $800—to me, at least.
+In my experience, the only truly useful Bike+ feature is auto-follow resistance, which ensures you’re not coasting when you should have the resistance cranked.
+Otherwise, the added features don’t, for my purposes, justify the added cost.

 As my three-month trial drew to a close in December 2020, I convinced myself to say goodbye to the Bike+—and even booked a time for it to be picked up.
 But as the pick-up date drew near (and Ontario gyms remained closed) I had a change of heart.
 One year later, I have absolutely no regrets.
 I ride the bike at least four times a week and I’m also a regular in Emma Lovewell’s Crush Your Core classes.
 I truly love the Peloton experience, although I think the basic Bike is a smarter and slightly more affordable purchase.
 (The only reason I decided to purchase my Bike+ and not downgrade to a Bike was because at the time, the waitlist for a basic Bike was several months long.)
 Most shocking of all, I quit my gym membership.
 For me, the ability to get a great workout with zero commute time—and zero scheduling—is truly impossible to beat.